 This trailer is perfect for hauling behind YOUR Jeepster.
 This listing is for the trailer only.
 If you want a Jeepster, check my other listings.
 I took it on several cross-country trips to carry all the extra stuff for the trip.
 If you want it painted to match your Jeepster, I can do that for $1250.
 This trailer indeed shows quality.
 All Steel, show quality triple chrome.
 Coker wide white walls.
 Hartz canvas cover.
 Tongue jack.
 Undercoated and carpeted.
 You can not build one of this quality at this price.

 SBC 383 Stocker roller engine with auto trans all new.
 We are getting close to painting this one, so you can still pick the colors.
 Our workload is such that it will be several months before this one is done.
 This will be a beautiful truck.
 We are planning on Red Pearl paint, but that may change.

-Full frame-off every nut and bolt restoration Everything new or rebuilt.
-The high-end canvas top and LEATHER interior will be pretty red with a black beltline.
-L-161 Lightning Engine.
-We are booked with clients’ restorations for the rest of the year, so this will be the last one of mine we can do before 2023.
+This full frame-off, every nut and bolt, restoration will be all new or rebuilt.
+It will have a high-end canvas top and high-grade interior.
+You can decide the colors of the paint and interior.
+The L-161 Lightning Engine is completely rebuilt.
+We are booked up with clients’ restorations for the rest of the year, so this will be the last one of mine that we can do for you before 2024.